vsouza/awesome-ios/README.md

  * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond:
  * [XLActionController](https://github.com/xmartlabs/XLActionController) - Fully customizable and extensible action sheet controller written in Swift. :large_orange_diamond:
  * [InfiniteScroll](https://github.com/rob-nash/InfiniteScroll) - Add paging to your table views with a cool animation.
- * [StackPageView](https://github.com/noppefoxwolf/StackPageView) - Vertical page view with UIViewControllers stacked on the top of each other
+ * [StackPageView](https://github.com/noppefoxwolf/StackPageView) - Vertical page view with UIViewControllers stacked on the top of each other :large_orange_diamond:

 ##### Activity Indicator